UMM-CSci-3601/intro-to-git/README.md

 for now we're going to return to how we'll use `git` to make and share changes.

-This repository has a `user_info` directory, and in this part of the lab we'll create a new file in that directory for each :mask ~~pair~~ person in the class containing your real names and your GitHub user names.
+This repository has a `user_info` directory, and in this part of the lab we'll create a new file in that directory for each :mask: ~~pair~~ person in the class containing your real names and your GitHub user names.
 Sometimes it's easy for us to figure out how those names relate, but if your GitHub user name is `UnicornWizard375` it's not always obvious who in the